srclaunch/.github/profile/README.md

 ![GitHub followers](https://img.shields.io/github/followers/srclaunch?style=social) ![Stars](https://img.shields.io/github/stars/srclaunch?style=social)

 SrcLaunch is a platform built with the goal of eliminating repetitive software engineering tasks so engineers can focus on releasing features.

+Currently, work is focused on finishing the SrcLaunch CLI application which can be used to used to quickly create SrcLaunch projects from templates that are created for the specific use-case and pre-configured with tooling and project code scaffolding that help support software engineering best practices and quick feature iteration.

+The SrcLaunch Core Web Application is used to manage and configure a business or individual's organization settings and integrations, along with the organization's Workspaces and Projects.
+One click creation of projects with source control, pipelines for continuous integration, and automated deployment is the paramount feature of SrcLaunch.

+Ultimately the goal is full feature parity between the CLI application and the SrcLaunch Core Platform web application.

 ## Features
 <!-- ###### Feature Statuses